 data

-A dataframe - if var_names is NULL, all numeric variables in x will be used, otherwise those included in var_names will be selected
+A dataframe or survey design object.
+If var_names is NULL, all numeric variables in data will be used, otherwise those included in var_names will be selected.
+For survey design objects, survey weights will be properly incorporated using svyhist() and svysmooth().

 var_names